-Read&Write GOLD 4 for Mac review
+Read&Write GOLD 4 for Mac full review

 Read&Write GOLD 4 for Mac is a text-to-speech converter designed for learners with reading difficulties.
 Packing a number of assistance features into its unobtrusive toolbar, it integrates with Microsoft Word 2008 and Safari.
 You select words, phrases or whole sections of content, then use the toolbar to select one of Read&Write’s helpful features.